Dead by Daylight made one of its most popular characters gay, and opinions are all over the place

 "He's literally a stereotypical British chav who'd probably brag about his success with women in pubs.
 Like I'm gay and I'm not saying gay men can't be hypermasculine fighting addicts but it just feels sooo out of place," said one player.
 "Corny pandering honestly."

 A number of negative or confused reactions also came from people who weren't aware that the announcement coincided with a new David King story—or weren't aware that Dead by Daylight contained backstories at all, like me about an hour ago—and therefore thought that the developer consulted with GaymerX just to write a blog post which states that a character is gay.
-That would indeed be a bit weird, but it isn't the case.
+That would indeed be weird, but it isn't the case.
+The developer announced that the new David King story will establish that he identifies as gay, not just that he's gay.

 Using the code PRIDE2022 in the in-game store will now unlock our new updated charm, along with the old one.
 Wear it with pride. 🌈 pic.twitter.com/7Z44vOtEs9April 27, 2022